corda/corda-gradle-plugins/jar-filter/README.md

 Kotlin Reflection artifact only contains the functions for reading.
 This is almost certainly because the writing functionality has been removed from the `kotlin-reflect` JAR using ProGuard.
 However, the complete set of generated ProtoBuf classes is still available in the `kotlin-compiler-embeddable` JAR.
-The `jarfilter:kotlin-metadata` module uses ProGuard to extracts these classes into a new `kotlin-metdata` JAR, discarding any classes that the ProtoBuf ones do not need and obfuscating any other ones that they do.
+The `jar-filter:kotlin-metadata` module uses ProGuard to extracts these classes into a new `kotlin-metdata` JAR, discarding any classes that the ProtoBuf ones do not need and obfuscating any other ones that they do.